BerkeleyLibrary/dvuploader/README.md

 # DVUploader Docker Wrapper

 This wraps the Python [dvuploader](https://github.com/gdcc/python-dvuploader/) package that provides parallel direct upload to Dataverse.
+There's also a `java` branch to track the [Java dvuploader](https://github.com/GlobalDataverseCommunityConsortium/dataverse-uploader) which we have used in the past.

 ## Volumes